TRICARE Young Adult

 Is TRICARE Young Adult Right for You?

 TRICARE Young Adult is an option for unmarried, adult children who have "aged out" of regular TRICARE coverage.
-The plan provides comprehensive medical and pharmacy benefits through two different health plan options.
+The plan provides comprehensive medical and pharmacy benefits.
 You should review all of your health plan options (military or commercial) before deciding if TRICARE Young Adult is the right plan for you.

 You can enroll in TRICARE Young Adult without a valid ID card.
-Once your application is processed, and you’ve received your welcome letter and enrollment card, please visit any ID card office to get a new ID card.
-You should present your ID card and enrollment card when you go to the doctor.
+When your coverage begins, and you're notified by your regional contractor, visit any ID card office to get a new ID card.
+You should show your ID card when you go to the doctor.